Read our 2020 take on authentication vs authorization here.

 - Access Control Lists (ACL): ACLs specify which users have access to certain resources.
 For instance, a user must be included in the ACL of a specific file or folder in order to be able to access or modify it.

-In order to assign privileges and ACLs to users in batches, applications might implement “roles” and “groups,” two features that enable to categorize users and assign privileges and access controls to them based on their responsibilities or organizational standing.
+In order to assign privileges and ACLs to users in batches, applications might implement “roles” and “groups,” two features that enable the categorization of users and assign privileges and access controls to them based on their responsibilities or organizational standing.

 Under normal circumstances, an authenticated user is allowed to perform all of the operations they’re authorized to do.
 For instance, after logging into your email account, you can view your inbox, send emails…